muscariello/k8s-dev-pods/rbac/README.md

 - **Subject mismatch**: Ensure the username/serviceaccount/group in the bindings matches your kubeconfig identity
 - **Wrong context**: Make sure you're using the correct kubeconfig context
-- **Namespace doesn't exist**: The lumuscar-jobs namespace must exist before applying Role/RoleBinding
+- **Namespace doesn't exist**: The lumuscar-jobs or lumuscar-spire namespace must exist before applying Role/RoleBinding
 - **Cluster admin required**: You need cluster admin privileges to create ClusterRoles and ClusterRoleBindings

 ## Security Notes